Malaysia market snapshot

 MAFTA negotiations were finalised on 30 March 2012, consistent with a commitment by former Prime Minister Gillard and Malaysia’s Prime Minister Najib to conclude within 12 months of their March 2011 meeting in Canberra.

 - Media release: Australia and Malaysia sign free trade agreement, 22 May 2012.

 - Speech by former Minister Emerson: Malaysia-Australia Free Trade Agreement Signing Ceremony, 22 May 2012.

 - Media release: Trade Minister to visit Malaysia to sign free trade agreement, 21 May 2012.

-During a joint press conference with Malaysia’s Prime Minister Najib in Canberra, Prime Minister Gillard committed to finalising the Malaysia-Australia Free Trade Agreement.
+During a joint press conference with Malaysia’s Prime Minister Najib in Canberra, former Prime Minister Gillard committed to finalising the Malaysia-Australia Free Trade Agreement.

 Here you can locate the full text of the Malaysia-Australia Free Trade Agreement and many other associated official documents.

 The MAFTA package signed on 22 May 2012 consists of: